Garrett County, September 2020

 Norma and Daphne looking up between the rocks

 Coming down from one of the rocks, a muddy area gave way and I landed pretty hard on the side of my ankle.
-A week and a half later, it was still bothering me.

 Here's a shot that Norma took of Daphne and me.